bahardy/fTFM_ANN_modeling/README.md

    author={Baptiste Hardy and Stefanie Rauchenzauner and Pascal Fede and Simon Schneiderbauer and Olivier Simonin and Sankaran Sundaresan and Ali Ozel},\
    year={2023},\
    url = {https://arxiv.org/abs/2401.00179}, \
-   author = {Yundi Jiang and Jari Kolehmainen and Yile Gu and Yannis G. Kevrekidis and Ali Ozel and Sankaran Sundaresan} }
+}
 ## Jiang et al.'s ANN Model
 Jiang et al.'s ANM model has been used to generate Figure-3 in the manuscript.
 This model has been uploaded into the "JiangANNModels" folder and can be also found in https://github.com/yundij/ANN-sub-grid-Drag.